namshi/node-shell-parser/README.md

 * shellOutput: the string resulting from running your command
 * options.separator: which character separates your tabled data, default is one space.
-* options.skipLines: how mani lines to skip before meeting the columns definition header
+* options.skipLines: how many lines to skip before meeting the columns definition header

 ### Usage